 Communities’ experiences: how to support people and change the economy

-Participants paid special attention to how transformation feels on the ground.
-Communities already undergoing economic changes spoke about their priorities: quality of life, opportunities for youth, new professions, and services.
-Real people’s needs were shared by the head of the Sheptychka community, Andriy Zalivsky.
+Participants paid special attention to how transition feels on the ground.
+Communities already undergoing economic changes spoke about their priorities: quality of life, opportunities for youth, new professions and services.
+Current people’s needs were shared by the Mayor of Sheptytskyi (Lviv Oblast), Andrii Zalivskyi.

 “Over four years, 11,000 people have left our community.
-Therefore, the task of transformation is to change the quality of life so that people want to stay here.
+Therefore, the goal of transiion is to change the quality of life so that people want to stay here.
 And people will stay if children feel comfortable.
-That’s why we are now emphasizing education and healthcare: quality medical services and interesting educational projects.
+That’s why we are now prioritizing education and healthcare: quality medical services and interesting educational projects.
 What’s important here?
 New professions that are completely unlike mining ones.
 At first, this was met with caution and surprise.
-But now, in each of our three institutions, there are new specialties, a new social direction, and children are fully motivated,” shared Andriy Zalivsky.
+But now, in each of our three institutions, there are new specialties, a new social direction, and children are fully motivated,” shared Andrii Zalivskyi.

-The head of the Luhansk Regional Human Rights Center “Alternative,” Valeriy Novikov, emphasized that communities need to better understand what just transition means, and that it happens regardless of how actively they participate.
+The head of the Luhansk Regional Human Rights Center “Alternativa,” Valerii Novykov, emphasized that communities need to better understand what just transition means, and that it happens regardless of how actively they participate.

-Participants emphasized that energy changes affect not only mining towns.
-They concern the entire country, and even in wartime conditions, this topic cannot be put “on pause.”
-Andriy Herus, Chairman of the Verkhovna Rada Committee on Energy and Housing and Communal Services, spoke about the need to move forward while maintaining economic viability.
+Participants emphasized that energy changes affect not only coal mining towns.
+They impact the entire country, and even in wartime conditions, this topic cannot be put “on pause.”
+Andrii Gerus, Chairman of the Verkhovna Rada Committee on Energy and Housing and Communal Services, spoke about the need to move forward while maintaining economic viability.

 “Undoubtedly, while the war continues, launching large projects is difficult.
 If we talk about energy architecture, it needs to be maintained.
 Enterprises must operate, develop, and ensure budget revenues.
-If an enterprise survives only on subsidies, that’s not development—it’s a social burden.
-In parallel, we need to determine the fate of enterprises operating on the edge.
-There are risks that some of them will have to be closed,” noted Andriy Herus.
+If an enterprise survives only on subsidies, that’s not development — it’s a social burden.
+We need to determine the fate of enterprises operating on the edge.
+There are risks that some of them will have to be closed,” noted Andrii Gerus.

 He drew attention to the fact that new energy solutions and projects are already emerging in some communities, including in Novovolynsk, creating alternatives for workers in old sectors.